Mentoring

 Creative Lab

-/ with Chantal McCormick (2024)
+/ with Chantal McCormick (2025)

-This is for participants with strong technical experience on one aerial apparatus, trapeze, fabric, hoop and rope to arrive with a short sequence of material that you are very comfortable with.
+This is for participants with strong technical experience on one aerial apparatus, e.g. trapeze, fabric, hoop or rope to arrive with a short sequence of material that you are very comfortable with.
 NB If you wish to bring your own equipment to rig for this class we will do our best to accommodate that.

 Come with an open mind and heart to play, explore and share as a group, open to supporting each other in a safe creative environment.
 Chantal will use theatre games and choreographic exercises to help develop aerial material, focusing on how to express emotions and play with scale on aerial equipment.
 Our goal is to create ease of moving in and out of the floor and up and off the equipment and conveying your story to the audience.
 The end result is not important, more emphasis on process, although as a group the focus is to create a piece to be performed as part of the Emma Insley cabaret night.
 Please make sure you are free for the last Saturday of the festival.
 Please bring a note pad and pen/pencil with you.

 NOTE: This is a two-week class, you must attend both weeks.
-Some people may be selected to perform on the 27th, but there isn’t enough time for everyone.
+Some people may be selected to perform on the 26th, but there isn’t enough time for everyone.